Ihor Lapin

-Ihor Lapin (born 28 May 1969, in Ivanychi) is a Ukrainian lawyer and politician, who is a former (2014-2019) People's Deputy of Ukraine.
-During the War in Donbass (eastern Ukraine) he was commander of the 2nd assault squadron "West" of the 24th Battalion of Territorial Defense "Aidar" of the Armed Forces of Ukraine, formed mainly from volunteers from Volyn Oblast.
-Before the war, he worked as a lawyer, and was a member of the Bar Qualification-Disciplinary Commission of Volyn Oblast.
+Ihor Lapin (born 28 May 1969) is a Ukrainian lawyer and politician who is a former (2014–2019) member of the Parliament of Ukraine.

+During the war in Donbas he was the commander of the 2nd assault squadron "West" of the 24th Battalion of Territorial Defense "Aidar" of the Armed Forces of Ukraine, formed mainly from volunteers from Volyn Region.

+During the Russian invasion of Ukraine, he was the commander of a Special Forces Battalion of the First Separate Special Forces Brigade, named after Ivan Bohun.

+Before the war, he worked as a lawyer, and was a member of the Bar Qualification-Disciplinary Commission of Volyn Region.

 Biography

-Lapin was born on 28 May 1969 in Ivanychi, Volyn Oblast, Ukraine (then part of the USSR).
-In 1986 he graduated from high school number 1 in Kovel.
-In the same year he entered the historical faculty of the Lutsk Pedagogical Institute.
-After a year of study he went to serve in the army.
+Ihor Lapin was born on 28 May 1969 in Ivanychi, Volyn Oblast, Ukraine.
+In 1986, he graduated from high school number 1 in Kovel.
+In the same year, he entered the historical faculty of the Lutsk Pedagogical Institute.
+After a year of study, he went to serve in the army.